List of Detroit Red Wings award winners: All-Star Game selections

 The National Hockey League All-Star Game is a mid-season exhibition game held annually between many of the top players of each season.
 Sixty-four All-Star Games have been held since 1947, with at least one player chosen to represent the Red Wings in each year.
-The All-Star game has not been held in various years: 1979 and 1987 due to the 1979 Challenge Cup and Rendez-vous '87 series between the NHL and the Soviet national team, respectively, 1995, 2005, and 2013 as a result of labor stoppages, 2006, 2010, and 2014 because of the Winter Olympic Games, 2021 as a result of the COVID-19 pandemic, and 2025 when it was replaced by the 2025 4 Nations Face-Off.
+The All-Star game has not been held in various years: 1979 and 1987 due to the 1979 Challenge Cup and Rendez-vous '87 series between the NHL and the Soviet national team, respectively, 1995, 2005, and 2013 as a result of labor stoppages, 2006, 2010, 2014 and 2026 because of the Winter Olympic Games, 2021 as a result of the COVID-19 pandemic, and 2025 when it was replaced by the 2025 4 Nations Face-Off.

 Detroit has hosted five of the games.
 The 4th, 6th, 8th, and 9th games all took place at the Detroit Olympia.
-On October 8, 1950, the Red Wings, winner of the 1950 Stanley Cup Finals, played a team of All-Stars in the 4th All-Star Game.
+On October 8, 1950, the Red Wings, winner of the 1950 Stanley Cup Final, played a team of All-Stars in the 4th All-Star Game.
 Only 9,166 people attended the game, making it is the smallest attendance figure in All-Star Game history.
 Ted Lindsay scored the first hat trick in an All-Star Game, as the Red Wings won 7–1.
 The 6th All-Star Game was held on October 5, 1952.
 For the second year in a row, the format had the First and Second Team All-Stars, with additional players on each team, play each other.
 After the game ended in a tie for the second year in a row, the NHL decided that they would continue with the previous format of the Stanley Cup winner playing an all-star team.
-The Red Wings won both the 1954 Stanley Cup Finals and the 1955 Stanley Cup Finals and so hosted the 8th and 9th All-Star Games, each on October 2.
+The Red Wings won both the 1954 Stanley Cup Final and the 1955 Stanley Cup Final and so hosted the 8th and 9th All-Star Games, each on October 2.
 The 1954 match ended in a 2–2 tie while the Red Wings won the 1955 game by a score of 3–1.
 The 32nd National Hockey League All-Star Game was held at Joe Louis Arena in Detroit on February 5, 1980.
 The Wales Conference all-star team won for the fifth consecutive time.
 Gordie Howe, then of the Hartford Whalers, appeared in his twenty-third and final All-Star game, his first twenty-two coming during his career in Detroit.